-Results of Operations - 3 month period ended April 30, 2019
+Results of Operations - 3 month period ended July 31, 2019

-For the three month period ended April 30, 2019, the Company recorded a net loss and comprehensive loss of \$3,401,473 or \$0.01 loss per share compared to a net loss and comprehensive loss of \$1,797,436 or \$0.01 loss per share for the three month period ended April 30, 2018.
-Included in the loss for the three month period ended April 30, 2019 is interest and other income of \$63,013 as compared to nil in the three month period ended April 30, 2018.
+For the three month period ended July 31, 2019, the Company recorded a net loss and comprehensive loss of \$3,824,884 or \$0.01 loss per share compared to a net loss and comprehensive loss of \$1,357,969 or \$0.01 loss per share for the three month period ended July 31, 2018.
+Included in the loss for the three month period ended July 31, 2019 is interest and other income of \$156,912 as compared to nil in the three month period ended July 31, 2018.

-General and administrative expenses for the Company increased from \$1,797,436 for the three month period ended April 30, 2018 to \$3,314,486 for the current three month period, an increase of \$1,517,050.
+General and administrative expenses for the Company increased from \$1,357,969 for the three month period ended July 31, 2018 to \$3,751,796 for the current three month period, an increase of \$2,393,827.
 This increase was attributable to the following:

-a) Advertising, travel and promotion increased from \$7,010 for the three month period ended April 30, 2018 to \$166,732 for the three month period ended April 30, 2019.
-This increase of \$159,722 can largely be attributed to the travel requirements associated with being a bicoastal company and the increased allocation of resources towards investor and marketing initiatives.
-More specifically, the Company is in the process of recruiting and hiring key individuals to fill critical extraction and quality assurance roles within each facility, and in doing so, it is expected that over time the current travel requirements will decline.
+a) Advertising, travel and promotion increased from \$32,065 for the three month period ended July 31, 2018 to \$216,124 for the three month period ended July 31, 2019.
+Of the \$184,059 increase, \$52,059 can be attributed to the travel requirements associated with being a bicoastal company and the remaining \$132,000 related to the allocation of resources towards investor and marketing initiatives.
+The Company is in the process of recruiting, hiring and training key individuals to fill extraction and quality assurance roles within each facility.
+In the long term, travel expenditures are expected to decline as permanent staff are hired and trained in each licensed facility.
+Travel expenditures were elevated during the three month period ended July 31, 2019, as a result of the commissioning of extraction related equipment.
 The Company has historically relied on equity to finance its operations and as such, ongoing management of the Company's perception in the market is key to the success of future capital raises.
-Management expects these expenses to remain at the current levels for the near term.
+Management expects these marketing related expenses to remain at the current levels for the near term.